williballenthin/python-idb/readme.md

 ## getting started

-python-idb is a pure-Python (currently: 3.x) library, with the exception of Capstone (required only when calling disassembly APIs).
+python-idb is a pure-Python library, with the exception of Capstone (required only when calling disassembly APIs).
 You can install it via pip or `setup.py install`, both of which should handle depedency resolution:

 ```